The Concordia Choir

 Dr. Michael Busch, conductor

-The Concordia Choir of Concordia University, Irvine, maintains a distinctive tradition of excellence with performances throughout the United States, Western Europe, Asia, and South America.
-The critically-acclaimed ensemble of forty-five voices performs a diverse selection of fine sacred choral literature from a variety of cultures and historical eras.
-The Concordia Choir regularly performs before large audiences in the beautiful acoustics of the Concordia Center for Worship and Performing Arts.
+The Concordia Choir of Concordia University Irvine maintains a distinctive tradition of excellence with performances throughout the United States, Western Europe, Asia, and South America.
+The critically-acclaimed ensemble of fifty-five voices performs a diverse selection of fine sacred choral literature from a variety of cultures and historical eras.
+The Concordia Choir performs regularly before large audiences in the beautiful acoustics of the Concordia Center for Worship and Performing Arts.
 Their annual performances include national tours, the popular Concordia Christmas Concerts, a Fall Festival of Hymns, and a MasterWorks Concert series with professional orchestra.

 The Concordia Choir of Concordia University, Irvine is comprised of excellent singers from around the United States.
-Over half of its singers are from the state of California, while the rest represent nine different states.
-Music majors make up a third of the ensemble, while others include majors in elementary education, international studies, communication, business, psychology, pre-med, chemistry, math, theatre, and English.
-Several students are preparing for church work as pastors, youth directors, and music directors.
+Over half of its singers are from the state of California, while the rest represent twelve different states.
+Music majors make up almost half of the ensemble, while others include such majors as art, graphic design, theatre, history, sociology, psychology, business, communication, math, biology, chemistry, english, education and theology.
+Several students are preparing for careers as pastors, youth directors, and music directors as part of our Christ College church-work programs.

-Each spring the choir presents a major choral-orchestral work as part of its MasterWorks Concert series.
-Last April featured stunning performances of Johann Sebastian Bach’s St. Matthew Passion.
-Past MasterWorks Concerts have included performances of the Mendelssohn Elijah, Brahms Ein deutsches Requiem, F.J.
-Haydn Lord Nelson Mass, Honegger King David, Handel Messiah, Mozart Requiem, Mozart Grand Mass in C minor, Bach Magnificat, Mendelssohn St. Paul, Vaughan Williams Dona nobis pacem, Bernstein Chichester Psalms, and the J.S.
-Bach Mass in B Minor.
-Featured works for this year are the Francis Poulenc Gloria, Cesar Franck Psalm 150, and Maurice Duruflé Requiem.
+Each spring the choir presents a major choral work with professional orchestra as part of its MasterWorks Concerts series.
+Past performances have included the Bach Mass in B Minor, Mendelssohn Elijah, Mozart Grand Mass in C Minor, Haydn Lord Nelson Mass, Poulenc Gloria, Honegger King David, Handel Messiah, Mozart Requiem, Bach Magnificat, Bernstein Chichester Psalms, Mendelssohn St. Paul, Vaughan Williams Dona nobis pacem, Duruflé Requiem, and the Bach St. Matthew Passion.